 - You can also get pump kits to express on both breasts at the same time.
 This is called double pumping.
-It is quicker and helps to build up and maintain your milk supply. - If double pumping, once milk slows, gently massage both breasts then reapply flanges and continue expressing.
+It is quicker and helps to build up and maintain your milk supply. - If double pumping, once milk slows gently massage both breasts then reapply flanges and continue expressing.
 Finish expressing with some hand expressing to ensure breast softening. - Using your hands whilst expressing with a pump, called 'hands on pumping' can help you to express additional milk.
-Gentle massage whilst using the pump can increase the amount of milk flowing into the pump. - It may be helpful to keep an expressing diary to track your expressed milk volumes. - Disposable 24-hour pump kits are unsafe to use after 24 hours, please replace your kit with another disposable kit or use a long-term pump kit.
+Gentle massage whilst using the pump can increase the amount of milk flowing into the pump. - It may be helpful to keep an expressing diary to track your expressed milk volumes. - Disposable 24-hour pump kits are unsafe to use after 24 hours.
+Please replace the disposable kit or consider buying a permanent kit.

-For more information on how to increase the amount you express by combining expressing with your hands and an electric breast pump, you can watch this video.
+For more information on expressing with an electric breast pump, you can watch this video

-Electric pump and hands-on pumping, First Droplets https://vimeo.com/291806551
+Electric pump and hands-on Pumping, First Droplets https://vimeo.com/291806551